 In today’s market, DAC prices vary considerably, ranging from $300 to $1,600 per tonne, with the median price at a substantial $1,100 per tonne.
 This wide variability suggests high uncertainty, indicative of an emerging market grappling with a complex interplay of technological advancements, regulatory frameworks, and commercial realities.

-For more on carbon credit prices in the voluntary carbon market, read our blog post.
+Read our blog to learn more about the carbon credit prices in the voluntary carbon market.

 For more on carbon purchasing, read Abatable’s guide on how to build a science-aligned carbon procurement strategy.